Supporting members who are deaf or have hearing loss

-There are many young people and adults in Scouting who experience a loss of hearing.
-The term hearing loss describes a range of conditions from deafness to slight hearing impariments.
-The below gives more information into hearing loss and how to support Scouts.
+There're lots of young people and adults in Scouting who experience a loss of hearing.
+The term ‘hearing loss’ describes a range of conditions, from deafness to slight hearing impairments.

 Hearing loss may vary from flight or fluctuating hearing loss to total loss of hearing (deafness).
-There are two major types of hearing loss although sometimes both types occur together.
+There're two major types of hearing loss, although sometimes both types occur together.

-- This kind of hearing loss is common in young children - you may have heard of ‘glue ear’ - this is a temporary loss of some elements of hearing but it, indeed any hearing loss, even if it’s temporary or mild, can have a big impact, particularly in the younger years when children are developing their speech and language skills
+Conductive hearing loss is common in young children.
+You may have heard of ‘glue ear’, which is a temporary loss of some elements of hearing.
+However, any hearing loss, even if it’s temporary or mild, can have a big impact, particularly in the younger years when young people are developing their speech and language skills.

-- The other type of hearing loss is sensory-neural hearing loss.
-It may arise though damage to the cochlea (inner ear), auditory nerve or to parts of the brain involved in interpreting sound.
-It has a number of causes such as damage before or at birth or a condition such as Cerebral Palsy or may be inherited.
+The other type of hearing loss is sensorineural hearing loss.
+This may arise though damage to the cochlea (inner ear), auditory nerve or to parts of the brain involved in interpreting sound.
+It has a number of causes, such as damage before or at birth, caused by a condition such as Cerebral Palsy, or it may be inherited.